-1. General Education totaling 45 academic quarter hours, plus six quarter hours of physical education activity courses.
+General Education totaling 60 academic quarter hours, plus six quarters of physical education activity.

-2. Advanced Teacher Education, 29 hours, plus EDCI 140, two hours credit, and EDCI 141, three hours credit.
+2. Advanced Teacher Education, 31 hours, plus EDCI 140, two hours credit,

 3. All work in Spanish must be beyond the first-year level.
 The following required courses in the major (or their equivalents):